 A brief clip of the movie Carson City had been on Wendy's television when Jack called to say he'd gotten the job.
 In a scene not shown in The Shining, when silent Jeff returns to his home town of Carson City, having been gone for a long while, he reunites with his brother and a woman who had been a girl when he left.
 The brother has believed he and this woman will marry though he's expressed no overt romantic interest.
 Seeing Jeff, the woman runs to meet him and gives him a hug, planting ink and powder handprints on his back from the newsprint of the newspaper she publishes with her father and Jeff's brother.
 (I'm trying to recollect why she had the powder on her hands, but I think it had to do with the white powder being used to clean off the black ink?
 I don't want to pay to watch it again to find out.)
 Enters now the sub-plot of the woman's attraction to Jeff soon causing the younger brother to angrily sever relations with him.
 By the end of the film, Jeff and she will marry.
 Before this, the younger brother had reunited with Jeff and immediately, conveniently died in a gunfight, defending him.

-The woman with the print on the rear of her dress had rounded the bar and disappeared in the direction of what was once the path to the kitchen.
+The woman with the print on the rear of her dress had rounded the bar and disappeared in the direction of what, on Closing Day, Dick had told Wendy was the path to the kitchen, leading her and Danny through there.
 Now, "Jeeves" leads Jack to the end of the bar, where we see between it and the large curtain two doors with a sign between identifying this as a toilet and powder room entrance.
 This would appear to be where the woman had gone who had caused the collision.
 As they move toward these doors, various surrounding people steal glances at them, and there's one older woman at a table near the door who catches the eye though she's a background presence.
 She stares with particular emphasis, her style different from the others as she has long hair that she is wearing down in a way not seen on any of the other women, perhaps having long hair about the length of the old woman whom Jack had found himself embracing in the bathroom.
-Seated with two much younger men and a younger woman, she intently focuses on Jack as he passes, and I do believe she is the older woman whom Jack had found himself embracing in room 237.
+Seated with two much younger men and a younger woman, she intently focuses on Jack as he passes, and I do believe she is the older woman whom Jack had found himself embracing in Room 237.

 Fig. 57 - Blow up of the older woman staring at Jack.